biomassives/sextosol-blog-theme/docs/_posts/about.md

   Alternative Medical Therapies"

 ---
 Native Floridian and artist, Mary Holtz, has always had the passion and skills for interpreting the visual whether seen through the eyes or felt in the spirit.
 Her life passions are healing the needy and creating art in mixed mediums.
-An avid photographer, Mary has the experience and education in acrylics, wire wrapping jewelry, crafting, Sumi-e-ink art, Japanese floral design, Ikebana, and intuitive pastel art.
+An avid photographer, Mary has experience and education in alcohol ink, acrylics, wire wrapping jewelry, crafting, Sumi-e-ink art, Japanese floral design, Ikebana, and intuitive pastel art.

 Her energy for art is unending even as she has spent the last forty-six years healing the sick and needy as a nurse, an acupuncture physician, and a transpersonal psycho-spiritual therapist.
 In 2010 she received a Ph.D. in Metaphysical Healing and Transpersonal Psycho-Spiritual Therapy which included intuitive art interpretation.
 Her mediumship skills bring an insightful understanding to her Intuitive Art Classes.
 She is extremely unique.